Annguyen0410/CatMouseGame-New/README.md

 ### server.js
 This script is the main code that controls how the game works.
 From completing terminals, to attacking etc.

+### In the public folder:
+### index.html
+This script has all the html code for all pages on the website.

+### style.css
+This script has all the css code that controls what the UI on each page of the website looks like.

+### In public/js:
+### game.js
+This script generates and loads the map.
+It randomly loads the spawn location of the players, and the locations of the terminals.

+### main.js
+This script controls the main menu screen and the find lobby screen.